devenster74/Deven-Web/README.md

 - Download images along with the source code.

-- You don't need to do the startup.py part, startup.py is the simple OS and is not required for browser.py to run.
+- You don't need to do the startup.py part, startup.py is a simple OS like program that uses the browser and is not required for browser.py to run.